worproject/edk2-platforms/Features/Intel/Debugging/BeepDebugFeaturePkg/Readme.md

 More Information:

 ## Purpose
+Very often it is necessary to debug very close to the reset vector or in production systems that lack serial ports, seven segment displays, or useful LED that are typically used to output useful debug messages.

-The BeepDebugFeaturePkg include some useful beep debug libraries, such as get beep value from status code and beep.
+The BeepDebugFeaturePkg includes some useful beep focused debug libraries.

-This is an important capability in firmware development to get and analyze the early error when there is not serial port.
+This isn't intended for production use.

+There is not currently seamless integration into the SecCore component that handles the reset vector.
+In order to debug that early, it will be necessary to use the BeepLib directly in SEC code.

 # High-Level Theory of Operation
-It provide a library BeepStatusCodeHandlerLib used by edk2 StatusCodeHandler.efi, used to do beep if needed.
+It provides a library, BeepStatusCodeHandlerLib, used by edk2 StatusCodeHandler.efi, used to do beep if needed.
-It also provide a library of BeepMap lib, it map the status code to beep value.
+It also provide a library of BeepMap lib which maps the status code to a beep value.
 A library of Beep lib is needed by platform, and this pkg has a Null implementation.

-In the library contstructor function, BeepStatusCodeHandlerLib register the call back function for ReportStatusCode.
-When called, it call GetBeepFromStatusCode() in BeepMapLib to get beep value from status code, and call Beep() in BeepLib to beep.
+In the library contstructor function, BeepStatusCodeHandlerLib registers the call back function for ReportStatusCode.
+When called, it calls GetBeepFromStatusCode (); in BeepMapLib to get beep value from status code, and calls Beep () in BeepLib to beep a speaker.

-BeepStatusCodeHandlerLib include 3 libraries for PEI, RuntimeDxe, SMM:
+BeepStatusCodeHandlerLib includes three libraries for PEI, RuntimeDxe, and SMM:
 * PeiBeepStatusCodeHandlerLib
 * RuntimeDxeBeepStatusCodeHandlerLib
 * SmmBeepStatusCodeHandlerLib

 ## Firmware Volumes
+These libraries need to be linked into StatusCodeHandler components.
-Linked with StatusCodeHandler.efi, and make sure put the StatusCodeHandler.efi after the ReportStatusCodeRouter.efi.
+Make sure one puts the StatusCodeHandler.efi after the ReportStatusCodeRouter.efi.

 ## Modules
 * BeepStatusCodeHandlerLib